Gravity-Rail/railbot/gpt_robot/readme.md

 This code defines a `MiniPupperRobot` class that extends the `Node` class and responsible for controlling the head behavior of a MiniPupper robot.

-This code has been adapted from the excellent work by MangDang at
+Some of this code has been adapted from the excellent work by MangDang at https://github.com/mangdangroboticsclub/chatgpt-minipupper2-ros2-humble.

 The status values used by the MiniPupperRobot are: